-Graduates complete all program requirements, including a yearlong practicum, before becoming eligible for recommendation to TSPC for an Initial I Teaching License.
+Graduates complete all program requirements before becoming eligible for recommendation to TSPC for an Initial I Teaching License.

-Those candidates who do not pass the basic skills test, the civil rights test, and the subject-matter tests required for completion of an Oregon teacher education program are not considered program completers and are not eligible for initial licensure recommendation in any state.
+Those candidates who do not pass the basic skills test, the civil rights test, and the MSE are not considered program completers and are not eligible for initial licensure recommendation in any state.
 Please note that other states may also require that licensure candidates pass additional tests.
 Recommendation for an Oregon Substitute Teaching License may be an option.